 The tiles on the ground in front of an apartment building need changing.
-The ground has a square shape with side of N metres.
-The tiles are "W" metres wide and "L" metres long.
-There is one bench on the ground with width of M metres and length of O metres.
+The ground has a square shape with side of N meters.
+The tiles are "W" meters wide and "L" meters long.
+There is one bench on the ground with width of "M" meters and length of "O" meters.
 The tiles under it do not need to be replaced.
 Each tile is replaced for 0.2 minutes.

 Write a program that reads the size of the ground, the tiles and the bench from the console, and calculates how many tiles are needed to cover the ground and what is the total time for replacing the tiles.

 Example: ground with size 20 has area of 400 .
 A bench that is 1 wide and 2 long, has area of 2 .
 One tile is 5 wide and 4 long and has area of 20 .
 The space that needs to be covered is 400 - 2 = 398 .
 Therefore, 398 / 20 = 19.90 tiles are necessary.
 The time needed is 19.90 * 0.2 = 3.98 minutes.